 - Committee members’ regular attendance at committee meetings is strongly encouraged.
 Since it is understood that some committee members may not need to be present at meetings to participate (e.g., writing promotional materials), committee attendance is at the discretion of the Committee Chair and should be communicated to the committee members at the beginning of each semester.

 Article V: Elections of Board Members and Filling of Vacancies

-A minimum of three (3) Board Members, to fill the officer positions of President, Vice President, and Secretary, is to be maintained, but it is recognized as desirable to have additional Board Members-at-Large, to better represent GSLIS students, and to better fulfill the Mission of LISSA.
+A minimum of three (3) Board Members, to fill the officer positions of President, Vice President, and Secretary, is to be maintained.
+It is recognized as desirable to have in addition to LISSA Board officers a number of Members-at-Large, to better represent SOIS and non-SOIS students, and fulfill the Mission of LISSA.
 It is also recognized that excessive numbers of members makes a board ineffective and unwieldy.
 Thus, there will be a maximum of eight (8) Board Members-at-Large, and consequently a maximum of eleven (11) total Board Members.
-If an officer or needed committee chairperson is not elected, the President must either appoint a student to the position or fill the duties him- or herself.
+If an officer or needed committee chairperson is not elected, the President must either appoint a student to the position or fill the duties themselves.

 Article VI: Meetings

 Section 1: Board Meetings